aleex42/Collectd-Plugins-NetApp/README.md

 Support for both <b>NetApp 7-Mode</b> and <b>NetApp Clustered Data ONTAP</b>.

-You need the NetApp Manageability SDK in "/usr/lib/netapp-manageability-sdk-5.1/lib/perl/NetApp".
+You need the NetApp Manageability SDK in "/usr/lib/netapp-manageability-sdk/lib/perl/NetApp".
+I recommend a symlink from the current version to this folder.
+For example:

+"/usr/lib/netapp-manageability-sdk-5.4/lib/perl/NetApp" -> "/usr/lib/netapp-manageability-sdk/lib/perl/NetApp"

 --